The Value Proposition: Why Install Public Charging Stations?

 With driving range being a prominent concern, EV drivers are likely to be cognizant of charging station locations along their journey.
 And, because the charging process itself often requires at least 20 minutes, drivers may be inclined to charge their EVs where other activities are accessible (i.e. restaurants, stores, or parks).
 This presents an opportunity for municipalities in the Monadnock Region: by strategically installing charging infrastructure in our village and downtown areas, towns can draw both residents and regional travelers to the area.
 As a result, EV users will gain increased mobility and local businesses will bring in additional revenue.

-In 2019, the transportation sector accounted for 47 percent of all greenhouse gas emissions in the NH—more than any other sector.
+Emissions from transportation vehicles (e.g., cars, trucks, buses, trains, off road vehicles, airplanes, etc.) represent the largest source of criteria air pollutants and greenhouse gases in New Hampshire.
 EVs (especially BEVs) have lower GHG emissions compared to ICE vehicles.
 This applies even when vehicle manufacturing emissions is considered.
 An assessment by the International Council on Clean Transportation found the life-cycle emissions (from materials extraction, manufacturing, and operation) of BEVs are lower than comparable gasoline cars by as much as 69%.
 As rate of adoption increases, EVs could significantly contribute to the mitigation of global climate change, which may be experienced in rural communities in the form of frequent wildfires, severe storms, and increased heat and droughts.

 There is no doubt that the initial planning and installation of charging infrastructure can be time-consuming and costly.
 But the imminent growth of EV drivers combined with the associated social, economic, and environmental benefits of EV use makes public charging stations a solid investment for municipalities in the Monadnock Region.